MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 ---
 title: Document Intelligence Layout skill
 titleSuffix: Azure AI Search
-description: Analyze a document to extract regions of interest and their inter-relationships in an enrichment pipeline in Azure AI Search.
+description: Analyze a document to extract regions of interest and their inter-relationships to produce a syntactical representation (markdown format) in an enrichment pipeline in Azure AI Search.

 author: rawan
 ms.author: